Villains of Jasoosi Dunya: Leonard

-Refer to "Faridi aur Leonard" and "Leonard ki Waapsi".
+Refers to "Faridi aur Leonard" and "Leonard ki Waapsi".

 Jabar

 Jabar first appears in Khatarnaak Boodha (Urdu: خطرناک بوڑھا) and Masnoo-ee Naak (Urdu: مصنوعی ناک).
 Jabar has an Indo-Germanic background and becomes a criminal to take revenge from the society.
-He used to be made fun of when he was a kid.
-While he is growing up, his anger makes him attracted towards the philosophy of Nazism.
+He used to be joyful when he was a kid.
+While he was growing up, his anger made him attracted towards the philosophy of Nazism.
 Jabar, then, decides to take revenge upon all those who inflicted pain in his life.
 He comes back to India to take care of several issues.
 Blackmail, imposture, murders, robberies, gold making, and a secret to live for hundreds of years are some of those interests.

 He is also a chemist and a good scientist.
 During one of his experiments, steam from some chemical solution evaporated his nose.
 He uses an artificial nose to cover that small cave on his face.
 After Faridi caught him, Jabar killed himself in the courtroom using one of his own deadly poisons.